Celts to the Crèche

 (c.
 605 – February 18, 675 or August 8, 674)

-On this 25th day of our Advent journey with the Celts to the Creche, we discover that our Irish traveling companion had a very popular name in his day.
-Some say that there are at least three hundred Celtic saints with a derivation of the name Colman, meaning “little dove.”
+On this 25th day of our Advent journey with the Celts to the Crèche, we discover that our Irish traveling companion, St. Colman had a very popular name in his day.
+Some say that there are at least three hundred Celtic saints with a derivation of the name Colman (like Columba, Columbanus), meaning “little dove.”
 It is said that one day a group of monks were working beside a stream when their leader shouted, “Colman, get into the water!” and twelve men jumped in.
-We learn about Colman of Lindisfarne mainly from the writings of The Venerable Bede (see Day 22) in his Ecclesiastical History of the English Nation (People).
+We learn about Colman of Lindisfarne mainly from the writings of The Venerable Bede (see Day 22 of Crèche) in his Ecclesiastical History of the English Nation (People).

 Very disappointed Colman resigned the Bishopric of Lindisfarne when King Oswiu of Northumbria at the conclusion of the Synod of Whitby decided that Northumbria would follow the Roman way.
 In the Life of Wilfrid, by Eddius Stephanus (Stephen of Ripon), there is alittle different twist to Bede’s recounting of the Synod.
 Eddius wrote that Colman was told that he must retire and leave his see if he could not accept the Roman tonsure and method of keeping Easter.
 Eddius even suggests that Colman had been the Metropolitan Bishop of York, so that the immediate consequence of the Synod of Whitby was Wilfrid’s election as Bishop of York in place of the departing Colman.

-Founding of Monastery on the Isle of Inishbofin: Colman stayed on Iona for awhile before he and his fellow Lindisfarne monks and perhaps others who joined him from Iona, sailed for Ireland and then trekked across the mainland of Ireland to the far western shores.
-This group settled at Inis Bó Finne, also known as Inishbofin (“Island of the White Heifer”), an island off the western coast of Galway, Ireland where he established a monastery there.
+Founding of Monastery on the Isle of Inishbofin: Colman and his fellow Lindisfarne monks and perhaps others who joined him from Iona all sailed for Ireland.
+Upon arrival in Ireland, this hardy and devout group trekked across the mainland to the far western shores where they settled on the small island of Inis Bó Finne, also known as Inishbofin (“Island of the White Heifer”).
+It was on this isle seven miles off the western coast of Connemara, Galway, Ireland that Colman established his monastery.

 Colman appointed Garailt (Gerald), as the first Abbot of the newly established Mayo monastery.
 It is thought that he likely came with Colman from Lindisfarne.
 Even though some think he was the son of Northumbrian royalty, his name seems more Irish than Saxon.
 The monastery flourished under Gerald and became known throughout Christian Europe as “Mayo of the Saxons.”